postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 Click the **Publish Collection** button.
 Postman generates API documentation for your collections automatically in real-time.

 ### Leaving Workspaces

+Postman allows you to leave a team Workspace.
+To leave a team Workspace, select a team Workspace, click the ***Ellipsis (...)*** button, and select "Leave".

+In "Delete Workspace", click the "Leave workspace" button.
+You can no longer work or add collections and environments to the Workspace.

 [![leave workspaces](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-leave-WS-team.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-leave-WS-team.png)